NadaOsamaa/Sentiment-Analysis-on-Tweets/README.md

 - This code was created by [Nada Osama](https://github.com/NadaOsamaa)
 - [Sentiment Dataset](https://www.kaggle.com/datasets/kazanova/sentiment140) was obtained from Kaggle

-Note: The dataset contains 1.6 million records, so it may take a long time to run.
-Feel free to split the data befor fitting the model.
+Note: The dataset contains 1.6 million records, so it may take a very long time to run.
+Feel free to split the data before fitting the model.